kcb43/ProfitPulse-2/render-api/FLY_SECRETS_COMMAND.md

 ## Note

-The server.js now reads from `CORS_ORIGIN` and supports comma-separated values, so both production and Vercel preview domains work.
+The server.js now reads from `ALLOWED_ORIGINS` and supports comma-separated values, so both production and Vercel preview domains work.